DataAccess2020/CAPSTONE-Lorenzo-Nicola-Tomas/README.md

-The objective for our Capstone Project was to, starting from lates italian government crisis, have a sort of overview about technocracies in Italy and in Europe.
+The objective for our Capstone Project was to, starting from last Italian government crisis, have a sort of overview about technocracies in Italy and in Europe.
+The original goal was to create a sort of "definitive guide" about the numbers of Italian's crisis, often discordant between each other.
+This analysis became out starting point to analyze the impact of technocracy in Italy, comparing it between other technocratic governments in Europe.
+After that, we decided to compared Mario Monti's and Mario Draghi's inaugural speech in senate to give a sight at the situation that make this kind of government necessary.

-We took inspiration from several works that are further explained in the repor and among which we can find
+We took inspiration from several works that are further explained in the report and among which we can find.

 ## Analysis